Famous Modern Artists That Live and Work Today

 Gerhard Richter - Versatility of Styles and Techniques

-Prolific in his use of styles and techniques, Gerhard Richter follows in the steps of Picasso and Jean Arp who also refused the idea that an author needs to adhere to a single style.
+Prolific in his use of styles and techniques, German artist Gerhard Richter follows in the steps of Picasso and Jean Arp who also refused the idea that an author needs to adhere to a single style.
 His artworks are done in abstract, but also photorealistic styles, and he also uses photography as a medium for his expression.
-In 2007 a stained glass window he created was unveiled in the Cologne Cathedral.
+In 2007 a stained glass window the famous artist created was unveiled in the Cologne Cathedral.

 Featured image: Gerhard-Richter – Abstraktes Bild, detail.
 Image courtesy of Sotheby’s.